-Governed by a board of nine Commissioners, the Port of South Louisiana, which stretches 54 miles along the Mississippi River, is the largest tonnage port district in the western hemisphere.
-The facilities within St. Charles, St. John the Baptist, and St. James parishes (counties) handled almost 295 million short tons of cargo in 2016, brought to its terminals via vessels and barges.
+Governed by a BOARD of nine Commissioners, the Port of South Louisiana, which stretches 54 MILES along the Mississippi River, is ranked first in total domestic trade and second in total foreign trade.
+The facilities within St. Charles, St. John the Baptist, and St. James parishes (counties) handled over 250 million short tons of CARGO in 2020, brought to its terminals via vessels and barges.

-Over 4,500 oceangoing vessels and 59,700 barges call at the Port of South Louisiana each year, making it the top ranked in the country for export tonnage and total tonnage.
+Over 3,642 oceangoing vessels and 56,201 barges call at the Port of South Louisiana each year, making third in the country for export and import tonnage.

-With exports of over 67 million short tons of cargo in 2016 (go to the Statistics page for more statistics details) -more than any other port in North America- Port of South Louisiana cargo throughput accounts for 15% and 57% of total U.S. and Louisiana exports, respectively.
+With exports of over 65 million short tons of cargo in 2020 (go to the STATISTICS page for more details), Port of South Louisiana cargo throughput accounts for 15% and 57% of total U.S. and Louisiana exports, respectively.

 The Port of South Louisiana has five first-rate port-owned facilities, ranging from grain elevators to general cargo facilities.
 It serves as landlord of these, which are leased to operating companies such as Archer Daniels Midland and Plains All American.
 The exception is the Globalplex Intermodal Terminal, purchased by the Port in 1992 that is being redeveloped into a world-class complex to accommodate a variety of dry bulk and breakbulk cargo.